 Frank et al.’s second hypothesis is that the capelin stock has become less migratory and stayed inshore year round post-1991.
 We tested this hypothesis using multiple independent datasets, which included both fishery-dependent (inshore commercial catch) and fishery-independent (spring acoustic survey, FBTS, AZMP oceanography cruises, larval indices, predator diet, predator behaviour) data.
 Using the FBTS data and the center of gravity approach described in Thorson et al. (2016), we found no evidence of inter-annual longitudinal movements post-1995, but rather capelin’s centre of gravity moved latitudinally depending on abundance.
-In years with low capelin abundance, capelin was distributed further south.
+In years with low capelin abundance, capelin were distributed further south.
 This southerly distribution of capelin post-1991 was also found for juvenile capelin (Anderson et al. 2002) and in fall acoustic surveys (Miller & Lilly 1991, Miller 1992, 1993, 1994).
 However, the FBTS surveys a limited number of inshore strata.
 If we considered all of the inshore strata not surveyed by the FBTS, there would need to be a minimum of 41,000 kg/km2 of capelin uniformly distributed in the inshore strata to compensate for the ‘missing’ 3-6 Mt capelin from the offshore.
 Seasonal acoustic surveys in Trinity bay found a maximum of 10,000 kg/km2 in June, and the inshore capelin densities were a fraction of this outside of the peak spawning period.
-The lack of capelin in the inshore area outside of the spawning period is also corroborated with predator diet and behavior data.
-Atlantic cod inshore diet data from 1996-2003 found capelin feeding was highly prevalent in June compared to January (Sherwood et al. 2007); murres exhibited a temporal shift towards later breeding in the late 1990s, which corresponded with the later inshore arrivals of capelin in the murres’ foraging range (Davoren & Montevecchi 2003); dietary shifts in four seabird species (great shearwater Ardenna gravis, sooty shearwater Ardenna grisea, herring gull Larus argentatus, great blackbacked gull Larus marinus) and humpback whale (Megaptera novaeangliae) throughout the summer was associated with dramatic shifts in inshore capelin abundance associated with the spawning season (Gulka et al. 2017).
-Furthermore, it is highly unlikely that 3-6 Mt of capelin inshore would have been missed since 1991, given that there are harvesters with echo sounders on the water pursuing inshore fisheries for capelin, Atlantic herring, snow crab (Chionoecetes opilio) and Atlantic cod.
+The lack of adult capelin in the inshore area outside of the spawning period is also corroborated with predator diet and behavior data.
+Atlantic cod inshore diet data from 1996-2003 found that consumption of capelin was highly prevalent in June compared to January (Sherwood et al. 2007); murres exhibited a temporal shift towards later breeding in the late 1990s, which corresponded with the later inshore arrivals of capelin in the murres’ foraging range (Davoren & Montevecchi 2003); dietary shifts in four seabird species (great shearwater Ardenna gravis, sooty shearwater Ardenna grisea, herring gull Larus argentatus, great black-backed gull Larus marinus) and humpback whale (Megaptera novaeangliae) throughout the summer was associated with dramatic shifts in inshore capelin abundance associated with the spawning season (Gulka et al. 2017) which is inconsistent with a large mass of inshore capelin.
+Furthermore, it is highly unlikely that 3-6 Mt of capelin inshore would have been missed by both DFO and harvesters since 1991, given that there are hundreds(?) of harvesters with echo sounders on the water throughout the year pursuing inshore fisheries for capelin, Atlantic herring, snow crab (Chionoecetes opilio) and Atlantic cod.

 Using the weight of evidence approach, the majority of the independent data sources examined support the hypothesis of a collapsed capelin stock.
 Therefore, the spring acoustic survey provides a robust index of abundance and biomass of the capelin stock.
 Given the survey design, these are minimum estimates, but all data sources examined indicate that the spring acoustic survey captures trends in the capelin population, which collapsed in the early 1990s.